Having to continually stop to put your mower deck belt back on your mower is very frustrating. You just want to get the mowing done.

 Shredded SCAG Mower Deck Belt Will Cause the Belt to Come Off

 A belt can become shredded causing it to become weak and more likely to break.
-The most common reasons a belt will shred is from incorrect installation or from rubbing on a bracket that has moved out of placed.
+The most common reasons a belt will shred is from incorrect installation or from rubbing on a bracket that has moved out of place.

 If you find your belt is shredding along its edges, first check to make sure you are using the right belt and it is correctly routed around your deck pulleys.
 You may have a decal on your mower with a diagram that shows the belt layout.